The high-dimensional asymptotics of first order methods with random data: Applications

-We consider the case that $\ell_t,\Lambda^t$ do not depend on time $t$, so that we omit the subscripts and instead write $\ell,\Lambda$.
-We characterize the case that the state evolution Eq.~\eqref{eq:planted-se} converges exponentially fast as $t \rightarrow \infty$, and provide a system of non-linear equations which must be satisfied by its limit.
+In this section we focus on the case in which $\ell_t,\Lambda^t$ do not depend on time $t$, so that we omit the subscripts and instead write $\ell,\Lambda$.
+We study the case in which the solutions of the DMFT equations \eqref{eq:planted-se} converge exponentially fast as $t \rightarrow \infty$, and provide a system of non-linear equations which characterize its limit.